victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Invalid index is given: `Index given is invalid.
-Syntax: edit-plan INDEX n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`
+- Invalid index is given: `The plan index provided is invalid`

-- No optional arguments provided: `Missing information to be updated.
-Syntax: edit-plan INDEX n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`
+- No optional arguments provided: `At least one field to edit must be provided.`

 - Not a valid friend: `The friend does not exist in the FriendBook.`